nehar2906/Heart-Disease-Prediction-/README.md

-# Heart-Disease-Prediction-
+# Heart-Disease-Prediction

+Using Machine Learning Algorithms, we have created this project

+The main algorithms used are:-
+    > KNN Algorithm 🔧
+    > Decision Tree Algorithm 🛠
+    > Random Forest 🌲

-It Consists of the code, output and the dataset
+This File/Project, Consists of the code, output, video explanation and the dataset 📑💻🎥